mysteriouslymysterious/bashScripts/README.md

 # Bash Scripts

-Collection of bash scripts working on, or currently used personally
+Collection of bash scripts being worked on, or currently in use